GemGeorge/SniperPhish/README.md

 4. Now go to `Email Campaign -> Campaign List -> New Mail Campaign` and select/fill the fields to create the campaign.
 5. Start Mail campaign

-_Note: SniperPhish tracks your phishing website only if the page is called by appending `cid` parameter (ie. `?cid={{CID}}`) at the end.
-For example opening `http://yourphishingsite.com/login?cid=abcd` will be tracked, but not `http://yourphishingsite.com/login`.
+_Note: SniperPhish tracks your phishing website only if the page is called by appending `rid` parameter (ie. `?rid={{RID}}`) at the end.
+For example opening `http://yourphishingsite.com/login?rid=abcd` will be tracked, but not `http://yourphishingsite.com/login`.
 Above 3rd step does this by default._

 #### Viewing combined Web-Email Result
 Go to `Web-MailCamp Dashboard -> Select Campaign`.
 Then selct the web tracker and email campaign you created.<br/>